phfiri/keyboard/README.md

 # keyboard
-A Go package for readiing keyboard input.
+A Go package for reading keyboard input.